 In an act of retaliation, Maiocchi rhetorically and somewhat witheringly asks 'Where is your imagination, Mrs Winterson?'
 Here, the fact that he ceases to address the DRC and instead directly confronts Winterson suggests a degree of personal antagonism that he previously worked to conceal.
 He positions Winterson's lack of imagination as antithetical to his art, proudly stating that he 'celebrate[s] what she condemns'.
-Moreover, it is his view that it is he, rather than the long-established residents of Archerwood, who is progressive and 'in tune' with the contemporary world of enterprise.
-His insistence that he can 'make beauty out of what others throw away' may well be an implicit critique of his neighbours.
-He also levels further criticism against the 'lawns and flowers' of his neighbours by suggesting that these are 'boringly predictable', thereby recontextualising Winterson's talk of assimilation and integration as something mediocre and vapid.
-He closes by suggesting that 'we should resolve to let everyone make their own [...] choices' to reinforce that Winterson and AREA have no right to impose their standards on him and are, perhaps, proving themselves rather naïve in making the attempt.
-In a final flourish, he signs off as 'Mr Frank Maiocchi, junk artist and home-owner', affirming both the title that Winterson has questioned and his rights in relation to his own property.
+Moreover, it his view that it is he, rather than the long-established residents of Archerwood, who is progressive and 'in tune' with the contemporary world of enterprise.
+His insistence that he can 'make beauty out of what others discard' may well be an implicit critique of his neighbours who are more closely identified with the outdated and 'wasteful ways of the consumer world'.
+He also levels further criticism against the 'boringly predictable lawns and flower beds' of his neighbours suggesting that this is a 'bland look', thereby recontextualising Winterson's talk of assimilation and integration as something mediocre and vapid.
+He closes by citing a well-known axiom 'live and let live' to reinforce that Winterson and AREA have no right to impose their standards on him and are, perhaps, proving themselves rather naïve in making the attempt.
+In a final flourish, he signs off as 'Mr Frank Maiocchi, junk and salvage artist, home-owner' affirming both the title that Winterson has questioned and his rights in relation to his own property.
 His response indicates that there will be no easy path to mediation between the parties to this dispute.